homeLibraryBlog

 1. 90% of candidates agree that they’re more likely to secure their dream job with skills-based hiring

-2. 81% of employees say they have gained access to new employment opportunities through skills-based hiring.
+2. 81% of employees gained access to new employment opportunities through skills-based hiring in 2024.
 This is compared to 66% in 2023.

-3. 68% of employees say they prefer hiring processes that include skills-based assessments.
+3. 68% of employees said they prefer hiring processes that include skills-based assessments in 2024.
 This is compared to 56% in 2023.

 4. 15% prefer a hiring process without skills-based assessments.

-5. 56% of employees would like to see the adoption of skills-based hiring increase in the next 12 months
+5. 56% of employees want to see the adoption of skills-based hiring increase

 6. 84% of employees feel that skills-based assessments help to reduce unconscious and/or conscious bias during the hiring process.
 This is up from 69% last year.